-Sam‘s traditional name is Tulkweemult of the Snaw-Naw-as First Nation.
+Sam‘s traditional name is Tulkweemult of the Snaw-Naw-As First Nation.
 He is a nationally recognized Vancouver-based actor, a former Jessie Richardson GVTA nominee for Best Actor in Headlines Theatre’s Out of the Silence, and nominated for Best Actor by Edmonton’s Dreamspeakers Film Festival for his performance in Dana Claxton’s The Red Paper.
-Same’s theatre productions include Drylips Oughta Move to Kapuskasing at the Arts Club; Storyweaving and Bah!
-Humbug! with Vancouver Moving Theatre; Age of Iron, Farewell, and Ecstasy of Rita Joe at the Firehall Theatre; and Time Stands Still with Native Earth Performing Arts.
-He was also at the Lytton River Festival with Savage Society’s Abandoned Boy.
+Same’s theatre productions include Drylips Oughta Move to Kapuskasing (Arts Club); Storyweaving and Bah!
+Humbug!
+(Vancouver Moving Theatre); Age of Iron, Farewell, and Ecstasy of Rita Joe (Firehall Theatre); Time Stands Still (Native Earth); and Abandoned Boy (Lytton River Festival/Savage Society).

 Sam was part of Weaving Reconciliation‘s company during Weesageechak Begins to Dance 30.

 Vern hails from Vancouver and is from the Okanagan Nation.
 He has been involved in Vancouver’s film industry for over a decade as a filmmaker and as an actor.
 Vern will appear in episodes of the upcoming Altered Carbon, the Netflix science fiction television series.
 He has also appeared in Market Master’s Legal (TVC) and No Reservations (directed by Trevor Carroll).
 Vern’s music and poetry can be heard on Soundcloud under the stage name Broadway Street, and on his personal YouTube channel.

 The future can only get brighter.